DOI-USGS/ISIS3/Test-Data---Obtaining,-Maintaining,-and-Submitting.md

 1) Download the ISIS data files see the [Full ISIS3 Data Download](https://gith**ub.com/USGS-Astrogeology/ISIS3).
 NOTE: Be careful where you put the ISISDATA area.
 It is several hundred GB and growing.**

 ## Downloading Test Data
 ISIS unit and regression tests require the data and test data directories to be available and their respective environment variables (ISISDATA, ISIS3TESTDATA) be set.
 This allows the tests to read files from these areas and compare results to known truth data.
-The ISIS tests data is currently distributed using rsync servers.
-NOTE: Work is underway to put the test data under full version control in a Git repository.
-From a terminal window set your current working directory to where you want the test data to be downloaded to, and use the rsync command below to copy it to your computer.
+The ISIS tests data is currently distributed using rsync servers, but work is underway to put the test data under full version control in a Git repository.
+To download all of the test data, use a terminal window, set your current working directory to where you want the test data to be stored, and use the rsync command below to copy it to your computer:

+**Note: Be extremely careful using the suggested --delete option with the rsync command below.
+If the destination directory is not correct this command can delete all files at that location.**
 ```
-# **Note: Be extremely careful using the suggested --delete option with the rsync command below. **
-**# If the destination directory is not correct this command can delete all files at that location.**
-**cd /where/you/want/to/locate/the/test/data**
 rsync -azv --partial --delete isisdist.astrogeology.usgs.gov::isis3testData .
 ```
 When the rsync command is finished, there should be a single directory called "isis" containing about 80GB.
 The directory structure below this "isis" directory is required to be identical to the ISIS source code directory structure.

-The environment variable "ISIS3TESTDATA" needs to be be set to point to this "isis" directory.
+The environment variable "ISIS3TESTDATA" needs to be be set to point to the "isis" directory created by the rsync command above.
 Note: Each of the examples below ends with an "isis" directory.

 Bash and other sh based shells:
 ```